+Cost is determined by using first-in first-out basis.
 Cost incurred in bringing the inventories to their present location and condition are accounted for as follows:

-- (a) raw materials and goods-in-transit: purchase costs on a first-in first-out basis. - (b) finished goods and work-in-progress: costs of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity.
-These costs are assigned on a first-in first-out basis.
+- (a) raw materials and goods-in-transit: all purchase costs. - (b) finished goods and work-in-progress: costs of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity.

-Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the sale.
+Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs necessary to make the

-4.9 Financial instruments
+Financial instruments